shapely/shapely/docs/manual.rst

   Returns a LineString or MultiLineString geometry at a distance from the object on its right or its left side.

-  Distance must be a positive float value.
-The side parameter may be 'left' or 'right'.
-Left and right is determined by following the direction of given geometric points of the LineString.
-The resolution of the offset around each vertex of the object is parameterized as in the buffer method.
+  The `distance` parameter must be a positive float value.

+  The `side` parameter may be 'left' or 'right'.
+Left and right are determined by following the direction of the given geometric points of the LineString.
+  Right side offsets are returned in the reverse direction of the original LineString or LineRing, while left side offsets flow in the same direction.

+  The `resolution` of the offset around each vertex of the object is parameterized as in the :meth:`buffer` method.

-  The join style is for outside corners between line segments.
+  The `join_style` is for outside corners between line segments.
 Accepted integer values are 1 (round), 2 (mitre), and 3 (bevel).
 See also :data:`shapely.geometry.JOIN_STYLE`.

-  Severely mitered corners can be controlled by the mitre_limit parameter (spelled in British English, en-gb).
-The ratio of the distance from the corner to the end of the mitred offset corner is the miter ratio.
+  Severely mitered corners can be controlled by the `mitre_limit` parameter (spelled in British English, en-gb).
+The ratio of the `distance` parameter and the distance from the corner to the end of the mitred offset corner is the miter ratio.
 Corners with a ratio which exceed the limit will be beveled.

 .. note::